KarmaScripter/Badger/README.md

 # ExecutionInterface
- Replaces winforms as the User Interfaces for the Budget Execution Application: a federal budgeting and accounting application being developed in C# for use by the US EPA, Region 6 - Budg…
+The WPF view models for the Budget Execution tool.